BabylonJS/Babylon.js/packages/dev/postProcesses/readme.md

 To build all post processes and generate the *dist* folder, just run from the tools/gulp folder:

 ```
-gulp postProcesLibrary
+gulp postProcessLibrary
 ```

-To integrate your new post process to the build process, you have to edit the config.json file in the tools/config folder and add an entry in the "postProcessLibray/libraries" section of the file:
+To integrate your new post process to the build process, you have to edit the config.json file in the tools/config folder and add an entry in the "postProcessLibrary/libraries" section of the file:

 ```
   "libraries": [